About the Chuck Olmstead Fund

 It is my hope and vision that the screenings and education provided by the Chuck Olmstead Memorial Fund will help detect an aneurysm before it ruptures, and increase awareness around symptoms of a brain aneurysm that already has ruptured.

-Nearly two years ago, in March 2009, my dear husband, Chuck Olmstead, died after an aneurysm ruptured in his brain.
+In March 2009, my dear husband, Chuck Olmstead, died after an aneurysm ruptured in his brain.
 Chuck, like many people, put off going to the doctor, reserving medical visits only for times when he knew he was dealing with something potentially serious.
 Unfortunately, Chuck never knew that something as serious as an aneurysm lay deep within his brain.
 If he did, I am certain he would have gone to the doctor to have it treated.
 He loved life enough to fight for it.